h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 4. Interpret the model
 5. Deploy the scoring pipeline

-In addition, you can diagnose a model, transform another dataset, score the model against antoher dataset and manage your data in Projects.
-The focus of this tutorial will be in steps 1 - 4.
-The other aspects of the Driverless AI will be covered in other tutorials found in the Driverless AI learning path.
+Besides, you can diagnose a model, transform another dataset, score the model against another dataset and manage your data in Projects.
+This tutorial's focus will be on steps 1 - 4.
+We will cover Driverless AI's other aspects in other tutorials found in the Driverless AI learning path.
 We will start with loading the data.

 ![typical-driverless-ai-workflow](assets/typical-driverless-ai-workflow.jpg)

-1\.
-Navigate back to the H2O Driverless AI **Datasets** page.

 ### About the Dataset